Preventive (prophylactic) mastectomy: Surgery to reduce breast cancer risk

-One such question is whether to have prophylactic mastectomy — surgery to remove one or both breasts in hopes of preventing or reducing your risk of breast cancer.
+One such question is whether to have preventive mastectomy (prophylactic mastectomy) — surgery to remove one or both breasts in hopes of preventing or reducing your risk of breast cancer.

-Keep in mind that being identified as high risk doesn't mean you'll get cancer.
-All it means is that your likelihood of developing breast cancer is several times higher than that of an average-risk woman.
-Understanding your individual level of risk can help you weigh your options for risk-reducing strategies, including prophylactic mastectomy.
+Keep in mind that being identified as having high risk doesn't mean you're certain to get breast cancer.
+All it means is that your likelihood of developing the disease is several times higher than that of women with average risk.

 Who may consider prophylactic mastectomy to reduce breast cancer risk?